symfony/ux/ux.symfony.com/cookbook/migrating_to_turbo.md

 description: Write your Javascript in a Turbo friendly way
 image: images/cookbook/component-architecture.png
 tags:
-    - javascript
+    - JavaScript
     - Turbo
 ---

 ## Introduction

 Turbo Drive is a fantastic tool.
-With just a few lines of code, you can transform your entire application into a real SPA.
+With just a few lines of code, you can transform your entire application into a real [Single Page Application (SPA)](https://developer.mozilla.org/docs/Glossary/SPA).

 If you are migrating your application to Turbo Drive, everything may already work without any additional effort.
 However, there is one thing you should pay attention to: your JavaScript.